Tuesday, June 28, 2016

 1) The filmmakers could have easily accomplished that same thing by having Preston walk in as Amanda and Ron share a friendly hug.
 Or, have Amanda give Ron an affection kiss on the cheek.
 You don’t need Ron to be a complete lech in order for Preston to have a crisis of faith.

 2) It would be nice to meet one male who doesn’t have designs on Amanda.
-Practically ever male she encounters at the party, other than Preston, is a horn dog that wants to shack up with Amanda.
+Practically every male she encounters at the party, other than Preston, is a horn dog that wants to shack up with Amanda.
 It would be a nice twist to have her meet a guy (her second cousin) who has zero interest in her.
 It wouldn’t be so redundant.

 There plenty of flaws with the script by Elfont and Kaplan, but they are extremely imaginative filmmakers.
 My favorite part is how they link characters, in different locations, together throw creative editing and screen direction.
 The movie opens on Preston and Denise at the graduation ceremony.
 After Preston reveals his whole plan to Denise, they get in his car and drive off.
 The car drives out of the right side of the frame.